SkyKnight43/FantasyDuellist/README.md

 Or you can make a new character.
 A player can have as many characters as desired.

+Information is in the wiki.
 The game will be free forever.